pparvina/Data-Analysis/README.md

 This project was based on movie ratings, and analyzed what movies were the most popular and its relation to its revenue and budget.

 ## Results
-This project provided data nalysis on movie ratings, and have underlined the key findings, and it's relevance on the data.
+This project provided data analysis on movie ratings, and have underlined the key findings, and it's relevance on the data.